CharlieTheHack1/Pass-X/README.md

 By this script you will able to make your own & best password.

-FOLLOW THIS IN TERMUX TO RUN THIS SCRIPT
+print ("FOLLOW THIS IN TERMUX TO RUN THIS SCRIPT")

 $ apt-get update && apt-get upgrade
 $ git clone https://github.com/CharlieTheHack1/Pass-X.git